bootlin/training-materials/slides/sysdev-hw-devices/sysdev-hw-devices.typ

     module or by a user-space process, prevents from unloading modules that are in-use

-  - Dependant modules: modules that depend on us
+  - Dependent modules: modules that depend on us

 - Information retrieved through `/proc/modules`
 #[ #set text(size: 15pt)